-Stephen Sewell (Head of Writing for Performance)
+Stephen Sewell (Senior Lecturer and Course Leader Writing for Performance)

 Stephen is one of Australia’s most celebrated and experienced writers.
 He has won great popular and critical acclaim as a playwright, screenwriter and novelist, as well as directing for both theatre and film over a career that has spanned 30 years.
 Stephen chaired the Australian National Playwrights Centre for a number of years, is the recipient of numerous awards and his work has been performed in most major Australian theatres and in New Zealand, the US, the UK and Europe.